 Start of a New Journey

 The school was located in a small city of about 50,000 people.
-Just barely big enough to have its own newspaper and local television station for the small city and surrounding towns.
-During the spring, we’d usually be on the front page of the newspaper and have a minute or two on the 10 o’clock news.
+Just barely big enough to have its newspaper and local television station for the small city and surrounding towns.
+During the spring, we’d usually be on the newspaper’s front page and have a minute or two on the 10 o’clock news.

 I’ve never been the most talented baseball player.
-A slap hitter with a little speed and an above average arm.
-I ended up starting all 50 games my junior year; every one in center field.
-After a slow start I ended up having an okay year with an on base percentage of over .400 as the team’s leadoff hitter.
-My senior year I ended up losing my starting job, but still played in about two-thirds of the games at corner outfield spots.
+A slap hitter with a bit of speed and an above-average arm.
+I ended up starting all 50 games my junior year; everyone in center field.
+After a slow start, I had an okay year with an on-base percentage of over .400 as the team’s leadoff hitter.
+I lost my starting job in my senior year but still played in about two-thirds of the games at corner outfield spots.

 Being a College Athlete is a Full Time Job

 We’d wake up most mornings to be at weights by 6:30 am.
-Class would go from 8 am to noon.
-Practice would begin at 2 pm until 5 pm.
+Classes would go from 8 am to noon.
+The practices would begin at 2 pm and until 5 pm.
 Then we’d have to find time for homework at night.
 Weekends during the season were either spent on the road or at our home field.

 All the while, there was school.
 I ended up majoring in finance.
 I knew that finance was a marketable degree, with subject matter that I found interesting, and the coursework aligned with my skillset.
 It wasn’t until later that I found my passion for personal finance.

 Whenever anyone asks about my college experience, I always say being a college athlete better prepared me for the workforce over anything I learned in the classroom.
-The classroom taught me more about critical thinking, writing, and regurgitating information that I’ve long forgotten.
-However, the things that I learned on the ball field have shaped me as a person and have carried throughout my personal and professional life.
+The classroom taught me more about critical thinking, writing, and regurgitating information I’ve long forgotten.
+However, the things I learned on the ball field have shaped me and carried me throughout my personal and professional life.
 Below are a few examples.

 There are a few competencies that we always look for in potential leaders at my day job.
 At the top of the list is the ability to lead peers or more senior individuals without having role power.
-Leading through role power is the “I’m the boss, you’ll do what I say mentality”.
-This is not ideal no matter if you have the role power or not.
+Leading through role power is the “I’m the boss, you’ll do what I say mentality.”
+This is not ideal whether you have the role power or not.

-Being a college athlete provides an opportunity to lead peers without having that role power.
-I quickly learned that little things like staying after to take more batting practice or showing up for weights early can demonstrate a commitment to getting better.
-Hard work and effort is contagious and when a few lead the charge others can’t help but follow.
+Being a college athlete allows one to lead peers without having that role power.
+I quickly learned that little things like staying after to take more batting practice or showing up for weights early could demonstrate a commitment to getting better.
+Hard work and effort are contagious, and when a few lead the charge, others can’t help but follow.
 We can all create followership just by setting a great example.

 It’s been a while since I was in college.
 However, group projects would usually look the same.
-If there were four people in a group, one person would take the lead and complete 80 percent of the group work.
-Two of the four workgroup members would contribute almost nothing, and the other would help but not nearly to extent of the lead.
-Taking on all of the work is not teamwork, it’s doing what needs to be done to get a good grade.
+If four people were in a group, one person would take the lead and complete 80 percent of the group work.
+Two of the four workgroup members would contribute almost nothing, and the other would help but not nearly to the extent of the lead.
+Taking on all the work is not teamwork; it’s doing what needs to be done to get a good grade.

 Team sports force you to come together to work as a collective unit.
 Even though baseball is about as individual as a team sport as you’ll find, you still have to rely on your teammates to be successful.
-You quickly learn that if everyone isn’t pulling their own weight on the team, the whole ship goes down.
-Additionally, building effective relationships and creating a positive environment results in the strongest teams.
+You quickly learn that the whole ship goes down if everyone isn’t pulling their weight on the team.
+Building effective relationships and creating a positive environment also results in the strongest teams.
 Everyone needs to be pulling in the same direction to become successful.
-I have been on teams that do exactly this, and others that do the opposite.
+I have been on teams that do precisely this and others that do the opposite.

 I have played in several baseball and softball leagues post-college, from beer leagues to semi-pro.
-What I’ve found is the more experienced the team or league, the better the players handle themselves on the field.
+I’ve found that the more experienced the team or league, the better the players handle themselves on the field.
 I’ve played in really bad baseball and softball leagues, and that is where you’ll find players slamming helmets, yelling at teammates, and embarrassing umpires.
-These things still happen at all levels of play, but to a much lesser extent in better leagues.
+These things still happen at all levels of play but to a much lesser extent in better leagues.

 Playing sports teaches you how to compete with others more gracefully.
-There isn’t much competition against classmates in solo situations since most final grades are independent of how other students in the class perform.
+There isn’t much competition against classmates in solo situations since most final grades depend on how other students perform.
 In the workplace, healthy competition is appropriate, but it can quickly become toxic if it gets out of control.
-Being able to win or lose gracefully, and keep perspective of the important things is important.
-College sports teach you all of these things, which translate to other areas of life.
+Being able to win or lose gracefully and keep perspective on the essential things is important.
+College sports teach you all these things, which translate to other areas of life.

 Performing Under Pressure

-Playing a sport also teaches you to perform under pressure, just in a different way than you may find in the classroom.
-My junior year in college we had the opportunity to play the nationally ranked Arkansas Razorbacks.
-We were one of the cupcake teams that they brought in early in the year.
-We headed into the 8th inning with a lead and their fans were getting angry.
-It’s hard enough to perform in a pressure situation in general, but when you have fans yelling at you most of the game it takes it to a whole new level.
-We ended up losing the game but they never played us again after that year, so I guess that was somewhat of a win.
+Playing a sport also teaches you to perform under pressure differently than you may find in the classroom.
+In my junior year in college, we had the opportunity to play the nationally ranked-Arkansas Razorbacks.
+We were one of the cupcake teams they brought in early in the year.
+We headed into the 8th inning with a lead, and their fans were getting angry.
+It’s hard enough to perform in a pressure situation in general, but when you have fans yelling at you most of the game, it takes it to a whole new level.
+We lost the game, but they never played us again after that year, so I guess that was somewhat of a win.

 This is just one example of learning to perform under pressure.
-My mindset was if I could perform in an environment with thousands of people watching, then performing at work for a small audience would be easy.
-Public speaking and other pressure filled situations have a similar impact.
+My mindset was that if I could perform in an environment with thousands of people watching, performing at work for a small audience would be easy.
+Public speaking and other pressure-filled situations have a similar impact.

 Dealing with Failure

-Back in high school and college I had a much different perception of failure.
-In high school if we lost a game, my friends knew to stay away because I was going to be upset for the rest of the day.
-By college I had become so used to failing that I eventually learned to manage it better.
+I had a much different perception of failure in high school and college.
+In high school, if we lost a game, my friends knew to stay away because I would be upset for the rest of the day.
+By college, I had become so used to failing that I eventually learned to manage it better.
 If I had a bad game, that frustration was channeled into practice the next day.
-It took me while after college to learn that failure can be the best teacher, though I may not have ever gotten there without playing baseball.
+After college, it took me a while to learn that failure can be the best teacher, though I may not have gotten there without playing baseball.

-Grit is a popular buzz word these days and for good reason.
-According to dictionary.com grit is defined as, “courage and resolve; strength of character”.
-In my own words, grit is the ability to get something done regardless of the challenges in front of you.
-Almost every project that I’ve worked on professionally has had challenges to overcome.
-No project ever goes as smooth as we’d like.
+Grit is a popular buzzword these days, and for good reason.
+According to dictionary.com, grit is defined as “courage and resolve; strength of character.”
+In my own words, grit is the ability to get something done regardless of the challenges.
+Almost every project I’ve worked on professionally has had challenges.
+No project ever goes as smoothly as we’d like.
 What makes people successful is the ability to fight through these obstacles to achieve success.

 College sports are competitive.
-In high school most people can get by on talent alone.
+In high school, most people can get by on talent alone.
 That changes in college.
-College teams include the best of the best high school players all competing for a limited number of spots.
-If you’re someone like me who wasn’t the best athlete, the only way you get playing time is by having grit.
+College teams include the best of the best high school players, all competing for a limited number of spots.
+If you’re someone like me who wasn’t the best athlete, you only get playing time by having grit.
 This means putting in the hard work, overcoming obstacles, and pushing through challenging situations.